getcellm/cellm/README.md

    dotnet build --configuration Release
    ```

-5. Cellm uses Ollama and the Gemma 2 2B model by default.
-Download and install [Ollama](https://ollama.com/) and run the following command in your Windows terminal to download the model:
+5. Download and install [Ollama](https://ollama.com/).
+Cellm uses Ollama and the Gemma 2 2B model by default.
+Gemma 2 2B will be downloaded automatically the first time you call `=PROMPT()`.
+To call other models, see the [Models](#models) section below.
-    ```cmd
-    ollama pull gemma2:2b
-    ```

-    To use other models, see the [Models](#models) section below.

-These steps will build Cellm on your computer.
+The above steps will build Cellm on your computer.
 Continue with the steps below to install Cellm in Excel.

 ### Install